bmaltais/kohya_ss/README.md

 ## Change History

+* 2023.03/12 (v21.2.3):
+    - Add validation that all requirements are met before starting the GUI.
 * 2023/03/11 (v21.2.2):
     - Add support for LoRA LoHa type.
 See https://github.com/KohakuBlueleaf/LyCORIS for more detais.
 * 2023/03/10 (v21.2.1):